mkqberry/mkqberry/README.md

 ### Hi there 👋
-- I'm Data Scientist at Huawei. 🔭
+- I'm Data Engineer at Huawei. 🔭
 - I'm currently working on Artificial intelligence in manufacturing and logistics systems: algorithms, applications, and use cases.
 Also Natural Language Processing, Time Series Analysis, MLOps and Image Processing are my working areas too. ⚡
 - You can ask anything about these topics. karakocmertcan@gmail.com 💬